Sunday, January 14, 2018

 “The Forgotten: Literature, Puerto Rico, and the U.S. Virgin Islands after the Hurricanes.”

-ESMERALDA SANTIAGO and TIPHANIE YANIQUE in conversation
+ESMERALDA SANTIAGO and TIPHANIE YANIQUE in conversation, moderated by FRANCES ROBLES.

 A reading from The Art of Death: Writing the Final Story